essif-lab/framework/docs/terminology/CONTRIBUTIONS.md

 # README for terminology-related files.

+This directory contains the artefacts that can be used to generate Pages that explain concepts and terms, as well for generating a Glossary.
+These artefacts are expected to provide a rigorous underpinning of the decisions that have led to the specification of the semantics of the various terms.

 This document states the requirements for files in this directory, such that they can properly processed into useful and useable Docusaurus documentation.

+[Other text to be added, e.g.: 'How to contribute']

 ## Filenames